Although Fa Ta seems like a poor student in this account, he ended up being among Hui-neng’s ten foremost disciples. – The Editor

 While the three stages, preliminary, intermediate, and final, in which the orthodox Dharma is expounded, are well set out, indeed.

-How few appreciate that within the burning house itself [the world] the King of the Dharma is to be found!”
+How few are those who appreciate that within the burning house itself the King of the Dharma is to be found!”

-The Patriarch then told Fa Ta that henceforth he might call himself a ‘Sutra-reciting monk’.
-After that interview, Fa Ta was able to grasp the profound meaning of Buddhism, yet he continued to recite the Sutra as before.
+The Patriarch then told Fa Ta that henceforth he might call himself Sutra-Reciting Monk.
+After that interview, Fa Ta was able to grasp the profound meaning of Buddhism, yet he continued to recite the sutra as before.